 These cities offer a way to live a more practical and sustainable lifestyle, not to mention the magical old-world charm that comes with whizzing around town like a free spirit on wheels.
 With a bike’s cheap maintenance costs and the incentive to live a more active and green lifestyle, there is a lot to love about commuting via bike.

 Next time you take on an adventure, why not add a biking city to your travel bucket list?
-There’s nothing like touring a city by bike – you’re in the fresh air, have the freedom to go wherever you like at your own pace, and you can say goodbye to the hassle of public transport, ride shares, or taxis.
+There’s nothing like touring a city by bike.
+You’re in the fresh air, have the freedom to go wherever you like at your own pace.
+You can even say goodbye to the hassle of public transport, ride shares, or taxis.
 Just remember to look both ways before crossing a bike path!